rockoder/queens/README.md

 1. N-Queens is a classic classic problem which can be solved using backtracking strategy.
 1. The current implementation extends the solution provided by Robert Sedgewick at his [course](https://introcs.cs.princeton.edu/java/23recursion/Queens.java.html).
-1. Appropriate minimal changes are made to the program to introduce the additional non-collinear condition.
+1. Appropriate minimal changes are made to the implementation to introduce the additional non-collinear condition.
 1. Additionally, few unit tests are added to test the solution with different inputs.
+1. Due to nature of the problem, focus is more on the algorithm than on the OO design principles.
+1. As mentioned by the original implementation, this program implicitly enumerates all n^n possible placements (instead of n!), but the backtracing prunes off most of them, so it's not necessarily worth the extra complication of enumerating only permutations.

+# Limitations

+1. Works for n <= 15 in reasonable time on developer laptop, but slows down considerably for larger n.

 # Build & Usage